-In accordance with State mandates regarding COVID-19, Cloud Dancers has developed new cleaning and safety protocols for promoting a safe environment to enable us to deliver services that are in the best interests of riders, families, staff and volunteers.
+In accordance with current State mandates and CDC recommendations regarding COVID-19, Cloud Dancers has updated our protocols for promoting a safe environment to enable us to deliver services that are in the best interests of riders, families, staff and volunteers.

 Therapeutic horsemanship uses activities with horses to positively contribute to the cognitive, physical, emotional and social well-being of individuals with disabilities.
 There are four therapeutic riding classifications — education, sport, recreation and leisure, and therapy.